North Freedom, Wisconsin

 Dr. Evermor merrily manipulates bits and pieces of the historical slipstream.
 He's been constructing God knows what behind Delaney's Surplus since 1983.

 Dr. Evermor is occasionally known as Tom Every, a scrap artisan who owns a local salvage and dismantling business.
-He's built the World's Largest Sculpture on a science fiction landscape, from old carburetors and discarded power house machines -- like Star Wars weaponry from the Age of Steam.
-Oft imitated by "Outside Art"-wannabes, none have seriously challenged the Doctor's ingenious conglomeration.
+He's built the World's Largest Sculpture on a science fiction landscape, from old carburetors and discarded power house machines -- like Japanese RPG weaponry from the Age of Steam.
+Oft imitated by "Visionary Art"-wannabes, none have seriously challenged the Doctor's ingenious conglomeration.

 From the highway, the top of the 320-ton Forevertron is barely visible, its trans-temporal egg chamber poking up above the foliage.
 A few devices, fanciful Victorian howitzers and strange extrusions, sit along the roadside -- no signs or other warning of what lies beyond.